ZhouSunLab-Workshops/DeepDrRVO/README.md

 We provide the `.pth` file of the optimal model for each module at [Baidu pan]().
 ## Inference
 Through the `main.py`, you can start using the modules of DeepDrRVO to realize early recognition and differential diagnosis of retinal vascular occlusion.
+Please follow these steps before using in your own dataset.
+Or use the sample we provided for demonstration.
 + Setting work mode at `--module`.
 + Setting CFPs path at `--image_root_dir`.
 + Setting batch size at `--batch_size`.